aev00/payment_details.github.io/index.md

 Now, as described above the computer draws a random number (_P ~ U(1, 10)_).
 Imagine this is 6.5, larger than your valuation.
 Therefore, your additional bonus payment is $6.50.

-Though this might seem complicated, all it means is that it’s in your best interest to tell us how much the lottery is actually worth to you.
+Though this might seem complicated, all it means is that it is in your best interest to tell us how much the lottery is actually worth to you.